zwicker-group/py-pde/docs/source/index.rst

 	\partial_t u(\boldsymbol x, t) = \mathcal D[u(\boldsymbol x, t)]
 		+ \eta(u, \boldsymbol x, t) \;,

-where :math:`\mathcal D` is a (non-lienar) differential operator that defines the time evolution of a (set of) physical fields :math:`u` with possibly tensorial character, which depend on spatial coordinates :math:`\boldsymbol x` and time :math:`t`.
+where :math:`\mathcal D` is a (non-linear) differential operator that defines the time evolution of a (set of) physical fields :math:`u` with possibly tensorial character, which depend on spatial coordinates :math:`\boldsymbol x` and time :math:`t`.
-The framework also supports stochastic differential equations, where the noise is represented by :math:`\eta` above.
-Note that we here represent stochastic differential equations in the Itô representation.
+The framework also supports stochastic differential equations in the Itô representation, where the noise is represented by :math:`\eta` above.

+The main audience for the package are researchers and students who want to investigate the behavior of a PDE and get an intuitive understanding of the role of the different terms and the boundary conditions.
+To support this, `py-pde` evaluates PDEs using the methods of lines with a finite-difference approximation of the differential operators.
+Consequently, the mathematical operator :math:`\mathcal D` can be naturally translated to a function evaluating the evolution rate of the PDE.

 **Contents**